 Figure 1: Mortality data for 13 regions in France, from the first day when all regions have data.
+Colors are scaled as log mortality for a given day and region.
 Gray tiles indicate missing data.
 All data from March 19th onwards originate from the SPF dataset.